After Ida oil spill, divers put containment dome on pipeline

 So far, the spill appears to have remained out to sea and has not affected the Louisiana shoreline.
 There is not yet any estimate for how much oil was in the water.

-The Coast Guard said Saturday that its response teams are monitoring reports and satellite imagery to determine the scope of the discharge, which is located in Bay Marchand, Block 4.
+The U.S. Coast Guard said over the weekend its response teams are monitoring reports and satellite imagery to determine the scope of the discharge, which is located in Bay Marchand, Block 4.
 Talos previously leased Bay Marchand, Block 5, but ceased production there in 2017, plugged its wells and removed all pipeline infrastructure by 2019, according to the company.

 ———